theLongLab/Kernel_smoothed_permutation/README.md

-# Users’ Manual of Kernel-smoothed Permutation
+# Users’ Manual of Kernel-Smoothed Permutation
 Kernel-smoothed permutation is a method that constructs the null distribution of a test statistic through a novel kurtosis-driven Box-Cox transformation, followed by a kernel-based density estimation (KDE).

 ## Overview